 - Butter: Or ghee may also work.
 Try a dairy-free butter alternative if preferred.
 You could also use coconut oil instead, but it will provide a more cakey brownie.
 Higher fat ratio yields the fudgiest results.

 - Other sweeteners?
-You could experiment with sugar free options like erythritol – though it will affect the texture (making it less fudgy) and flavor, so I can’t guarantee the results.
+Sugar free options like erythritol will affect the texture (making it less fudgy) and flavor, so I can’t guarantee the results.